mentainha/m3o/README.md

 ## Overview

-AWS was a first generation public cloud platform started in 2006.
-Its infrastructure services and pay as go pricing model made it an incredibly compelling choice for a previous generation of developers.
-But what about the future?

-M3O is an attempt to build a new cloud platform with simpler higher level building blocks.
-Micro APIs for the Next generation of developers.
+M3O is a new cloud platform with simpler higher level building blocks.
 Consume free and paid public APIs all one one platform for a 10x developer experience.

 ## Features